akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--You can daemonize this process a number of ways, depending on the operating system you’re running.
 On an Ubuntu machine, you use an Upstart script.
 So, in the following file-->

 Du kannst den Hintergrunddienst für diesen Prozess auf verschiedene Art und Weise einrichten.
 Das ist natürlich abhängig vom verwendeten Betriebssystem.
-Auf einem Ubuntu System kannst Du dazu ein Upstart Skript verwenden.
+Auf einem Ubuntu-System kannst Du dazu ein Upstart-Skript verwenden.
 Zum Beispiel fügst Du in der folgenden Datei

 	/etc/event.d/local-git-daemon